-10 reasons why you should register for a 4 Desert Ultramarathon Series event instead of Marathon des Sables
+10 Reasons Why You Should Register for a 4 Desert Ultramarathon Series Event Instead of Marathon Des Sables (MdS)

-Dubbed the ‘Toughest Footrace on Earth’, you might have heard about the legendary footrace in the heart of the Moroccan Sahara after Made in Chelsea star Spencer Matthews completed the race back in 2021 or maybe you watched the first episode of last year's Netflix documentary ‘Human Playground’.
+Dubbed the ‘Toughest Footrace on Earth’, you might have heard about the legendary footrace in the heart of the Moroccan Sahara after Made in Chelsea star Spencer Matthews completed the race back in 2021 or maybe you watched the first episode of the Netflix documentary ‘Human Playground’.

-Essentially the format of both events are very similar.
-It is a week-long multi-stage ultramarathon covering 250 km (155 miles) on foot, approximately the distance of six back to back marathons.
+Essentially the format of both events is very similar.
+It is a week-long multi-stage ultramarathon covering 250 km (155 miles) on foot, approximately the distance of six back-to-back marathons.
 To add to the challenge of not only attempting to cover this epic feat on foot, the races are self-sufficient which means you are expected to carry everything you need for the entire week in your backpack.

 Here are 10 reasons why you should choose a 4 Desert Ultramarathon Series event instead of Marathon des Sables: